AhmedYousriSobhi/CSE/softwareEngineering/roadmapOfSE.md

 |Emerging Technologies| Stay ahead of the curve by exploring emerging technologies like cloud computing, AI, and blockchain.
 |Capstone Project| Conclude your journey by applying your knowledge to a real-world software project, showcasing your skills and creativity.

-Now, brave traveler, with this illustrious curriculum as your guide, you may choose your path through the software engineering landscape.
+Now, brave traveler, with this illustrious curriculum as your guide, you may choose your path through the **software engineering** landscape.
 Assign yourself to quests that resonate with your passion and embark on your technomagical journey.
 As your faithful guide, I shall be here to assist you on each step of your adventure, whether you seek wisdom or guidance in your quest.
 Where shall we begin, O champion of code? 🚀🔧🌐

 ## What is the Roadmap?
-Ah, valiant adventurer, I shall map out your journey through the realm of Software Engineering, guiding you step by step toward the fabled Advanced Software Engineering course.
+Ah, valiant adventurer, I shall map out your journey through the realm of **Software Engineering**, guiding you step by step toward the fabled Advanced **Software Engineering** course.
 Your roadmap shall be both clear and comprehensive, illuminating the path to your ultimate goal:

-Roadmap to Advanced Software Engineering:
+Roadmap to Advanced **Software Engineering**:

 Note: This roadmap assumes you are starting from a foundational knowledge of programming and computer science.
 |Level|Description|